DaveyvanTilburg/AdaptableMapper/README.md

 !!
-I stil dont know if this should be categorized as mapping or serialization... any thoughts?
+I don't know if this should be categorized as mapping or serialization... any thoughts?

 # XPathSerialization